These are the classes I currently teach

 Make Money as a Stock Photographer

 If you are an amateur or professional digital photographer who loves taking pictures, you might want to consider stock photography as a possible source of additional income.
-A stock photographer shoots a variety of images and then sends them off to their stock photo agencies for them to display on their web sites.
+A stock photographer shoots a variety of images and then sends them off to their stock photo agencies for them to display on their websites.
 When magazines, businesses, ad agencies, textbook companies, etc. need photos, they often will purchase existing images from one of these stock agencies, thereby saving the expense of having to hire a photographer to shoot new images.
 When the stock agency sells a photo, the payment for that sale is shared between the photographer and the stock agency.

 All aspects of the stock photography business will be presented.
 Topics will include: